The Early Years:

 Acquisitions during the 1980s included 17 Stop & Shop stores in New Jersey (1981), the Kohl’s chain in Wisconsin (1982), Dominion Stores in Canada (1982), Shopwell/The Food Emporium, and later Waldbaum’s, in New York (1986), and Farmer Jack in Michigan (1989).

 By the 1990s, longtime house brands like Ann Page and Jane Parker had been retired.
 Eight O’Clock Coffee was sold off in 2003.
 And the somewhat healthier company operated stores under close to a dozen different names around the country.

 All the same, downsizing and fine-tuning were still happening.
 Most southern regions, except for the New Orleans area, were finally abandoned in the late 1990s.
 The Kohl’s stores in Wisconsin were shuttered in 2003, and the northern New England stores were eliminated the same year.
 The profitable Canadian division was sold in 2005.

 A 2010 bankruptcy was the beginning of the end, and was followed by more closures, although the company did emerge from bankruptcy as a privately-held concern.
 In July 2015, A&P filed for bankruptcy again, this time with the apparent intention of liquidating all its assets.
-Numerous stores are in the process of being sold To Alberstons (ACME), Ahold (Stop & Shop), and Key Foods.
-Others are on the market.
-It seems the end is near for the 156-year-old company that was once America’s largest retailer.
+Numerous stores were sold to Alberstons (ACME), Ahold (Stop & Shop), and Key Foods.